If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Dietary Reference Intakes are the recommended amount to intake of the many nutrients determined by the food and nutrition board.
 This includes the RDA and AMDR.

-Adequate Intake is the recommended daily average that is based upon the healthy population.
+Adequate Intake is the recommended daily average that is based on the healthy population.

 Cell Membrane Structure and Function

-Cells are encircled by a cell membrane.
+A cell membrane encircles cells.
 This membrane is responsible for protecting the inside of the cell and also for selective permeability.
 The main component of the membrane is actually the phospholipids.
-These are arranged in a bilayer in order to keep water in and water out of the cell.
+These are arranged in a bilayer to keep water in and water out of the cell.

 Insulation and Temperature Regulation